The New Default. Your hub for building smart, fast, and sustainable AI software

 Bulk Operations

-Bulk operations refer to executing multiple database operations in a single action, which can significantly improve performance by reducing the number of database queries.
-Instead of executing individual operations one by one (which can be slow and inefficient), bulk operations group similar actions together, minimizing the overhead of database communication.
-But note that bulk operations omit callbacks!
+Bulk operations execute multiple database operations in a single action, significantly reducing the number of database queries.
+Rather than executing individual operations one by one, bulk operations group similar actions together and minimize database communication overhead.
+Note that bulk operations omit callbacks.

 [